zmalone/chef-web-docs/source/local-development/windows/get-set-up/get-set-up-vagrant/next/_index.md

-Now that you're all set up, let's write an audit control and test it against a basic web server configuration.
+Now that you're all set up, let's get a hang for how Test Kitchen works by creating a cookbook that creates a basic settings file and use Test Kitchen to apply that cookbook to a Windows Server 2012 R2 virtual machine.